-Crow Creek is the largest of the three creeks occupied by Colorado butterfly plant on WAFB, and the other two are its tributaries.
+Crow Creek is the largest of the three creeks occupied by COBP plant on WAFB, and the other two are its tributaries.
 It has perennial flow, a large watershed, and several large impoundments higher up in the watershed.
 On WAFB it has oxbows, beaver dams, springs, and seeps.
 Diamond Creek is the largest tributary of Crow Creek on WAFB, with a watershed magnitudes smaller in area than Crow Creek.
 It has a drop-structure impoundment directly upstream from WAFB.
 On WAFB it is a highly meandered seasonally-flowing creek.
-Unnamed Creek is a very small tributary of Crow Creek on WAFB, not named on the USGS map, with ephemeral flow, an outflow buried below ground, and a watershed magnitudes smaller than that of Diamond Creek, largely confined to WAFB.
+Unnamed Creek is a very small tributary of Crow Creek on WAFB, not named on the USGS map, with ephemeral flow, a segment downstream of occupied habitat that is buried below ground before empying into Crow Creek, and a watershed magnitudes smaller than that of Diamond Creek, most of which is confined to WAFB.